aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ### Out-of-Scope

-Visual Studio 2017 (can be a target, but it has some other very different Docker container debugging support - needs additional investigation).
-But some trick with `launch.json` [might be possible](https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio).
-Help on this area is highly appreciated.
+SAM CLI users can perform debugging via Visual Studio 2017 also, but it has some other very different Docker container debugging support, and to keep things consistent it requires over complicated setup from the user.
+More about approach [here](https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio).
+So we've decided that it would be a better long term solution to hand this are over to the [new AWS Lambda Test Tool](https://github.com/aws/aws-lambda-dotnet/tree/master/Tools/LambdaTestTool) of VS 2017 AWS Toolkit.

-Rider support also needs separate investigation, as it does not support `vsdbg` by any means (licensing [issue](https://github.com/dotnet/core/issues/505)) and therefore they have [their own](https://blog.jetbrains.com/dotnet/2017/02/23/rider-eap-18-coreclr-debugging-back-windows/) debugger implementation and possibly UX around .NET Core remote debugging.
+Rider support needs separate investigation, as it does not support `vsdbg` by any means (licensing [issue](https://github.com/dotnet/core/issues/505)) and therefore they have [their own](https://blog.jetbrains.com/dotnet/2017/02/23/rider-eap-18-coreclr-debugging-back-windows/) debugger implementation and possibly UX around .NET Core remote debugging.
 If support is required - I think we should open another issue.

 ### User Experience Walkthrough